Triglav (mythology): Second mission

 There was once an epidemic in the city, which the priests believed was sent by the gods as punishment for abandoning their faith, and that they should start offering sacrifices to the gods if they wanted to survive.
 Since then, pagan rituals and sacrifices began to be performed again in Szczecin, and Christian temples began to decline.

 In April 1127, Otto returns to Pomerania to continue his Christianization mission.
 In May and June, he carries out Christianization in Wolgast and Gützkow, and on July 31 he returns to Szczecin.
-Further, Ebon and Herbord report that pagan places of worship were destroyed, and that Christianization continued.
+Further, Ebo and Herbord report that pagan places of worship were destroyed, and that Christianization continued.

 Other potential sources

 It is possible that the cult Triglav was mentioned by the 13th-century writer Henry of Antwerp, who was well informed about the battles for Brenna in the mid-12th century, according to whom a three-headed deity was worshipped in the stronghold, but he does not give its name.

 Some authors believe that Adam of Bremen's information about "Neptune" worshipped in Wolin may refer to the Triglav.